abonzini/ODLBoardGame/web-client/README.md

 - `card-images/` - Generated card images
 - `card-images-raw/` - Raw card image files
 - `card-layout-elements/` - Card layout element images

+And into `public/tooltips/`:
+- `card-tooltips/` - Generated tooltips

 These copied images are used by the web client and are excluded from git via `.gitignore`.